NguyenLabJHU/Tahoe-FEM/README.md

 brew install open-mpi
 ```
 homebrew will install the compilers in ```/opt/homebrew/bin/``` directory.
 Check the installed version of the compilers by navigating to the directory and using ```ls``` command before you do the next step
 - Create symlinks of the installed compilers (gcc, g++, and gfortran).
-At this time, the stable versions of the installed compilers are 13. **(TO DO: need more clarification on this step about Clang vs Brew)**
+At this time, the stable versions of the installed compilers are 13.
 ```bash
 ln -s gcc-13 gcc
 ln -s g++-13 g++
 ln -s gfortran-13 gfortran
 ```
+**(TO DO: need more clarification on this step about Clang vs. Brew)**
 - Log out of the Zsh terminal (close) to activate these and log back in (reopen).
 - Create a dedicated directory for Tahoe in your home directory.
 ```bash